bjornbytes/lovr-docs/guides/Compiling.md

 - `pass:<string>` will use `<string>` as the password.
 - `env:<var>` will use the value of the `<var>` environment variable.
 - `file:<file>` will use the contents of `<file>` as the password.

+Using Docker
+---

+The [lovr-docker-builder](https://github.com/Udinanon/lovr-docker-builder) project provides an approach based on Docker to build Linux and Android applications, wihout instaling packages locally

+To use it, you'll need to [install Docker](https://docs.docker.com/engine/install/).

+Then follow the instruction in the [repo](https://github.com/Udinanon/lovr-docker-builder).
+Refer to them for any issues with it, as it's an indipendent project

 Troubleshooting
 ---